 If the collision involved multiple vehicles, it is always wise to enlist an experienced car accident attorney, who can gather evidence to establish which driver(s) were at fault.
 In certain cases, both the driver of the vehicle you riding in and the other motorist were negligent.
 In this scenario, injured passengers may be able to pursue damages from both parties.
 If one driver’s car insurance policy isn’t adequate to cover the cost of all your medical expenses and other damages, a claim may be filed against the other driver’s insurance – if they were partially liable for the accident — to ensure you are fully compensated.

-It’s important to note that insurance adjustors are always looking out for their own best interest.
+It’s important to note that insurance adjustors are always looking out for their firm’s best interest.
 As a passenger and party to the crash, you may feel pressured to provide a written or recorded statement about your version of the accident.
 Before giving any kind of a statement, always speak to a qualified attorney, who can ensure your rights are preserved until liable parties have been identified.
 Your lawyer will also make sure that you get proper medical treatment, and are thoroughly evaluated for all physical and emotional injuries suffered.

 Consult with a California car accident attorney